 - Property owners

-You may hit your head and suffer a headache, seizures, and other TBI symptoms.
-In this situation, you may want to meet with a doctor, and they can perform a medical evaluation and provide treatment.
-Along with this, you may want to consult with a Richmond traumatic brain injury attorney who can review your case and help you determine if you should file a claim against an at-fault party.
+If you hit your head and suffer a headache, seizures, and other TBI symptoms, you may want to consult a doctor.
+Along with this, you may wish to consult with a Richmond traumatic brain injury attorney.
+They can review your case and help you determine if you should file a claim against an at-fault party.

 When to File a Claim

 Per Code of Virginia §8.01-243, you may have a maximum of two years from the date of your injury to seek damages from a liable party.
-However, there are many exceptions, and there are notice periods and other limitations periods that might be much shorter than two years.
+However, there are many exceptions, and there are notice and other limitation periods that might be much shorter than two years.

 It may be beneficial to meet with a traumatic brain injury attorney in Richmond as soon as you can after an accident that leaves you with a TBI.
-Your attorney can look at the facts of your case and make sure that your claim is filed before the statute of limitations or notice period for doing so lapses.
-They can help you prepare an argument designed to show a judge or jury that you deserve the most damages possible.
+Your attorney can look at the facts of your case and make sure that your claim is filed before the deadline for doing so passes.
+They can help you prepare an argument designed to show that you deserve the losses you seek.

 You may believe you have a simple, straightforward case for damages.
 Regardless, the defendant in your case may commit time and resources to dispute your case.
 With help from an attorney, you may be well-positioned to receive a fair settlement.